-As a matter of fact the real money is not limited to gold and silver.1

-To deny the obligation of zakat in fiat money, wire money and whatever kind of currencies will definitely lead to the abandonment of zakat obligation as one of the pillars of Islam.
+As a matter of fact the real money is not limited to gold and silver.1 To deny the obligation of zakat in fiat money, wire money and whatever kind of currencies will definitely lead to the abandonment of zakat obligation as one of the pillars of Islam.
 This is because at this modern time any where around the globe people do not use gold or silver as medium of exchange even though they use them as saving or reserve.
 In line with the magasid perspective, the opinion to impose zakat modern currencies is in line with very purpose and wisdom of the obligation of zakat as it was prescribed on gold and silver.

-2. Zakat on Agricultural Produces that are Traded Commercially
+Zakat on Agricultural Produces that are Traded Commercially

-- 1. Scholars unanimously agree that certain fruits and grains are subject to zakat, such as dates, dried grapes, wheat, and barley.
-Rice, although not explicitly mentioned, is often included by analogy due to its status as a staple food. - 2.
-For rice cultivated commercially and intended for trading, it might fall under two classifications for zakat: - 3.
-Merchandise ('urud al-tijarah): In this case, the zakat rate is typically 2.5%. - 4.
-2. Zakatable grains: Here, the zakat rate is either 1/10 (10%) or 1/20 (5%). - 5.
+Scholars unanimously agree that certain fruits and grains are subject to zakat, such as dates, dried grapes, wheat, and barley.
+Rice, although not explicitly mentioned, is often included by analogy due to its status as a staple food.
+For rice cultivated commercially and intended for trading, it might fall under two classifications for zakat:

+- i.
+Merchandise ('urud al-tijarah): In this case, the zakat rate is typically 2.5%. - ii.
+Zakatable grains: Here, the zakat rate is either 1/10 (10%) or 1/20 (5%).

 However, the issue arises when there's an overlap in the classifications of zakat causes.
-Scholars refer to the hadith of Fatimah Binti Hussain
+Scholars refer to the hadith of Fatimah Binti Hussain ("There is no twofold payment in sadaqah"), implying that zakat should not be paid twice.